 Here we explore how the bimodal distribution of galaxy populations changes with cosmic time in the mass--colour diagram.
-We discuss the differences in the distribution of galaxy populations when the dust-corrected colour (refered to as intrinsic colour) $(u-r)_\mathrm{int}$ is considered instead of the $(u-r)_\mathrm{res}$.
-Certainly, dust extinction reddens galaxies and to correct colours for extinction it is relevant to get the demographics of galaxies in the blue cloud and red sequence \citep[e.g.][]{hernan-caballero2013, schawinski2014, diaz-garcia2019a}.
+We discuss the differences in the distribution of galaxy populations when the dust-corrected colour (referred to as intrinsic colour) $(u-r)_\mathrm{int}$ is considered instead of the $(u-r)_\mathrm{res}$.
+Certainly, dust extinction reddens galaxies, and to correct colours for extinction the demographics of galaxies in the blue cloud and red sequence are relevant \citep[e.g.][]{hernan-caballero2013, schawinski2014, diaz-garcia2019a}.

-The mass--$(u-r)_\mathrm{int}$ diagram shows that the distribution of galaxies across the mass-colour diagram is remarkably different after correcting colours for extinction effects.
+The mass--$(u-r)_\mathrm{int}$ diagram shows that the distribution of galaxies across the mass-colour diagram is remarkably different after colours are corrected for extinction effects.
 This fact is due to the presence of a non-negligible fraction of dusty star-forming galaxies populating the so-called green valley.
-Many of the galaxies move to bluer colours after correcting $(u-r)_\mathrm{res}$ for extinction, and the fraction of galaxies that de-populate the red sequence is larger, increasing towards higher redshifts.
-A significant fraction of the galaxies in the green valley \citep[$30$--$65$\%][]{diaz-garcia2019a} are actually obscured star-forming galaxies, whose fraction depends on redshift and stellar mass.
-In the nearby Universe ($z \leq 0.1$), and as traced by the SDSS colours, the fraction of galaxies that de-populate the red sequence is not negligible \citep{schawinski2014}, although smaller than at higher redshifts.
+Many of the galaxies move to bluer colours after $(u-r)_\mathrm{res}$ is corrected for extinction, and the fraction of galaxies that de-populate the red sequence is larger, increasing towards higher redshifts.
+A significant fraction of the galaxies in the green valley \citep[$30$--$65$\%;][]{diaz-garcia2019a} are actually obscured star-forming galaxies, whose fraction depends on redshift and stellar mass.
+In the nearby Universe ($z \leq 0.1$), and as traced by the SDSS colours, the fraction of galaxies that de-populate the red sequence is not negligible \citep{schawinski2014}, although it is smaller than at higher redshifts.

 Figure~\ref{fig:MassColorEvolution} shows the results from \baysea \ and the delayed-$\tau$ models.
 A similar diagram is derived with \muff.
-However, some differences are found with respect to the results from \alstar \ and \tgas, which impact the estimation of red and blue galaxies of the sample.
-In the Appendix, we discuss the similarities and discrepancies of the distributions of \logM , and $(u-r)_\mathrm{int}$ amongst the results from the four codes.
-In particular, we focus on the distributions of \logM, and $(u-r)_\mathrm{int}$, at the redshift bins of $z\leq0.35$, $0.35< z \leq 0.6$, and $0.6 < z \leq 1$ (Fig.~\ref{fig:hist_SP_methods_evolution}).
+However, some differences are found with respect to the results from \alstar \ and \tgas, which impact the estimation of the red and blue galaxies of the sample.
+In the appendix, we discuss the similarities and discrepancies of the distributions of \logM and $(u-r)_\mathrm{int}$ in the results from the four codes.
+In particular, we focus on the distributions of \logM and $(u-r)_\mathrm{int}$ at the redshift bins of $z\leq0.35$, $0.35< z \leq 0.6$, and $0.6 < z \leq 1$ (Fig.~\ref{fig:hist_SP_methods_evolution}).